 - Senedd – Welsh word for “Parliament” which can also refer to the Assembly building or the Assembly as a whole.

-- Shadow Cabinet/Shadow Minister – AMs from the largest opposition party responsible for scrutinising a Cabinet Secretary by “shadowing” them.
+- Shadow Cabinet/Shadow Minister – AMs from the largest opposition party responsible for scrutinising a government Minister by “shadowing” them.

 - Standing Orders – The rules for National Assembly meetings, making laws and AMs’ behaviour.